sliu7714/csc309_website/README.md

 Clicking this button will prompt the user for information to create a new post
 * You must enter a title for the posting in the first input box
 * You must enter a date into the second input box
-  * The date will be the end-date of the posting
+  * The date will be the end-date of the posting and must be later than the current date
-* You must enter a description into the text area
+* You can optionally enter a description into the text area
-* You must enter a capacity for the posting in the last input box
+* You must enter a capacity >= 2 for the posting in the last input box
 * You may add tags to your posting  in the input box to the left
     * press the "Add Tag" button to add a tag once you are done typing
     * If you already added a certain tag, you are not allowed to add a duplicate
-* You may click close at the top right to cancel the posting creation Once you are done, click submit to create a posting with the information provided (you may see the new posting object in the console but the UI will update when we connect with a backend)
+* You may click close at the top right to cancel the posting creation Once you are done, click submit to create a posting with the information provided.
+  (You will have to refresh to see your new post)

 ![create section screenshot](Files/screenshots_phase2/create.png)